arne-schroppe/display-tree-builder/readme.markdown

     		an (EditButton).
     	end.

-    	//Adds 3 instance of container, each with
+    	//Adds 3 instances of Container, each with
-    	//a single instance of Content
+    	//a single instance of Icon
     	times (3). a (Container). containing.
-    		a (Content).
+    		an (Icon).
     	end.
     end.finish();